-- (1) This section applies if a body corporate manager administers the body corporate's administrative or sinking fund under- - (a) an authorisation given by the body corporate under section 119 of the Act; or - (b) a chapter 3, part 5 engagement. - (2) A body corporate manager who does not comply with section 144 in administering the fund commits an offence. - Maximum penalty-20 penalty units. - (3) An invoice of the body corporate manager for services provided to the body corporate by the body corporate manager in administering the fund must not include services provided by another person.
+- (1) This section applies if a body corporate manager administers the body corporate's administrative or sinking fund under- - (a) an authorisation given by the body corporate under section 119 of the Act; or - (b) a chapter 3, part 5 engagement. - (2) A body corporate manager who does not comply with section 144 in administering the fund commits an offence.

+(3) An invoice of the body corporate manager for services provided to the body corporate by the body corporate manager in administering the fund must not include services provided by another person.